mosra/magnum-website/content/features/extensions.rst

 Plugins for converting image data between various formats.

--   Exporting raw image data as TGA, PNG, HDR, BMP or EXR
+-   Exporting raw image data as JPEG, TGA, PNG, HDR, BMP or EXR
 -   Interface for compressing raw image data into GPU-readable formats
 -   "Any image converter" plugin delegating to other converter plugins based on output file extension